omidmohajerani99/Hamming-code-7-4/README.md

 ### Objectives:
 Here we will give explanations about the history and coding and decoding(correction of an error) of Hamming(7,4) and we will also simulate a Binary symmetric channel(BSC) that is capable of creating a noise in the transmitted codewords.
 We have also provided Python code at the end of each section.
 Finally, we have discussed an example for better understanding.
+<br><br><br>
+This document provides a comprehensive overview of the Hamming(7,4) code, including its history, encoding and decoding processes, and a simulation of a Binary Symmetric Channel (BSC) that introduces noise into transmitted codewords.
+Additionally, Python code examples are included to illustrate these concepts, followed by a practical example for enhanced understanding.
 ---

 ### Hamming code history